 Everyone has been raving about woodland creatures lately.
 One look at these stuffed foxes, and I’m daydreaming about a woodland-themed birthday party with quite a few of those bringing life to the setup.
 If you, too, are obsessed with the woodland creature trend, then you must give this stuffed sly fox a try.
 Pattern from Stitched by Crystal

 #6 Ferdinand the Frog Pattern

 Got some striped or spotted fabric in your stash?
 This bunny will flaunt those patterns in the cutest possible way.
-This pattern is so easy to make, so fun to play with, and a cute present for a little one.
-Maybe even attach it to the top of a birthday present box, if you want to make sure they squeal when you present your gift.
+This stuffed animal pattern is so easy to make and so fun to play with.
+Maybe even attach it to the top of a birthday present box if you want to make sure they squeal when you present your gift.
 Pattern from Gathered